carsonsickler/derivativedash/README.md

-# Derivation Dash
+# Derivation Dash (Web)

-A React Native word formation game where players complete word families by deriving Noun, Verb, Adjective, and Adverb from a single root word.
-Designed for FCE/CAE exam preparation.
+Derivation Dash is a web-based word formation game inspired by the Cambridge FCE/CAE exam.
+Complete word families by providing the noun, verb, adjective, and adverb derived from a single root.

 ## Features